Prices in red attract men

 Men evaluated prices as being 66% cheaper when they were red

-Women showed no such effect (the difference was not significant)
+Women showed no such effect (difference not statistically significant)

 The effect disappears if men process the offer in-depth (e.g. if it’s an important purchase, if they’re putting effort into comparing different offers).